amschel99/wallet-as-a-service/README.md

 # 🔐 PKP Wallet-as-a-Service SDK

-A production-ready Programmable Key Pair (PKP) wallet management system built on Lit Protocol.
+ Programmable Key Pair (PKP) wallet management system built on Lit Protocol.
 Create deterministic, multi-chain wallets for your users without them needing to manage private keys.

 ## 🌟 What is this?